‘General Hospital’ Spoilers For Jan 15-19: Jason Clois, Ecstatic Ava, Maxie Stresses, Franco’s Shocke

 Liz’s (Rebecca Herbst) curiosity will be piqued and she will ask Franco a few questions.
 Unfortunately, Franco will be caught unawares.

 General Hospital spoilers for the week of January 15-19, state that Ned will turn to Alexis for help.
-Alexis know that Wally is pushing for the development of Charles Street in his run for mayor.
+Alexis knows that Wally is pushing for the development of Charles Street in his run for mayor.
 She may not be keen to help him because her own daughter Molly (Haley Pullos) will be adversely affected by the development, according to Inquisitr.

-Jason will find help from an unlikely source, but at this point he will take all the help he can get in solving the mystery that threw his life into disarray.
+Jason will find help from an unlikely source, but at this point, he will take all the help he can get in solving the mystery that threw his life into disarray.

 Other General Hospital spoilers indicate that while Ava will be ecstatic.
 She will finally have some direction in her life and will start looking forward to her future.
 However, Ava’s gladness may prove to be short-lived.